digris/doc-openbroadcast-platform/source/application/library/index.rst

   Click on **more options** (3 dots) to open the menu and then click on **Edit**.

+On the top side of the form are displayed the current information of the release (as displayed in the :ref:`detail view <release-detail>`).

 .. figure:: img/release-form-overview.png

   After editing the information, click on **SAVE** to confirm the changes or on **CANCEL** to undo the changes and reset the form.

-The form view allows to edit the information of the release.

-On the top side of the form are displayed the current information of the release (as displayed in the :ref:`detail view <release-detail>`).

 On the right side of the page are available the following options: